openvinotoolkit/model_server/docs/model_server_rest_api.md

 ## Config Reload API <a name="config-reload"></a>
 * Description

-Sends requests via RESTful API to trigger config reloading and get models and DAGs statuses as a response.
+Sends requests via RESTful API to trigger config reloading and gets models and [DAGs](./dag_scheduler.md) statuses as a response.
 Flow after receiving request:
 1) If config file was changed - reload config.
-(If reload was needed return code is 201, otherwise 200)
-2) If any model version directory was changed or new version directory was added - reload this model.
+2) If any model version directory was changed or new version was added - reload this model.
 3) If any model that is part of a pipeline was changed or new version dir was added - reload this pipeline.
-4) Trigger Get Model Status API for all models and pipelines, aggregate all responses into one and return it with proper code.
+4) In case there are no errors in the reload operation, the response includes the status of all models and DAGs.
+If any of those first 3 steps causes reload - return code is 201, otherwise 200.

 If any of above steps fail - error message with code 412 is returned.